5 Things to do in San Francisco

 This is another iconic part of San Francisco, and the SF Cable Cars are very well-known around the world.

-The Powell Street and Market station has lines around the corner – so I always go to the one next to Hyde Street and Beach Street station near Fisherman’s Wharf (Google Maps link).
+The Powell Street and Market station has lines around the corner – so I always go to the one next to Hyde Street and Beach Street station near Fisherman’s Wharf.
 And the great thing about this line is that it goes by Lombard Street.

 San Francisco Cable Car

 There are 3 cable car routes.
-I don’t know of any locals who actually uses the cable car as a means of actual transportation.
-One reason is because it costs me a whopping $7.50 for a one way ride, so every time I rode the cable car, it was really only to show my out-of-town friends.
+I don’t know of any locals who actually uses the cable car as a means of actual transportation, but it’s cool.

 4. Embarcadero